Kbentley8/Budget-Tracker/README.md

 ## Description

 This  application that helps users to add expenses and deposits to their budget with or without the use of a internet connection.
-If the user enters transactions offline, the changes will be reflected when they're brought back online.
+If the user inputs transactions offline, the changes shown when they return online.
 This application uses IndexDB, Service workers, and Web Manifest for offline functionality and is deployed on Heroku.

 ## Screenshots